Sexual Health Clinic

 Boston, MA 02114

-We will be closed on Monday, October 9, Thursday, November 23, and Friday, November 24.
+We will be closed on Thursday, November 23, Friday, November 24, Saturday, November 25, Saturday December 23 and Monday, December 25.

 All visits are by appointment only.
 Please note that we do not offer walk in hours.
 If you are not a patient at Mass General – or are not sure if you are a patient at Mass General – please call our Patient Registration line at 866-211-6588 to register as a patient or to update your registration.